List of Barnyard characters: The Jersey Cows

+Everett

 Everett (voiced by Lloyd Sherr) is the farmer's elderly bloodhound who first appears in the film, where he celebrates his 13th birthday, making him 91 in dog years.
 As the oldest animal on the farm, Everett is depicted as being droopy and is as thin as his own skeleton, which can easily be seen.
 Everett uses a walker to get around, except for when he is playing an instrument, and hardly ever talks, but in very few episodes, he speaks.
-In an episode, it is revealed that he is once an explorer and he is a good fighter when he is protecting the corn from the crows.
+In an episode, it is revealed that he was once an explorer, and he is a good fighter when he is protecting the corn from the crows.

+Skunky

 Skunky (voiced by Rob Paulsen) is Pig's pet skunk who is considered as the latter's best friend, much to Otis' chagrin, as seen in "Pig Amok".
 In "Doggleganger", it is revealed he hates Duke.
 He appears in "Snotty's New Pet", where Pig threw him through the window to skunk Snotty.
 He appears in later episodes.

+Tony Twocheeks

-Tony Twocheeks (voiced by Rob Paulsen) is a gopher entrepreneur who lives near the farm.
+Tony Twocheeks (voiced by Rob Paulsen) is a yellow-faced pocket gopher entrepreneur who lives near the farm.
 He often cons those who buy from him.
 He has an Elvis-like hairdo, sunglasses, and is sometimes seen chewing on a toothpick.
 He never appears in Season 2, presumably having been drowned by Chubs Malone as mentioned in Otis Eleven.

+The Vet

-"The Vet" (voiced by Audrey Wasilewski and Julia Sweeney) is a female veterinarian who is called in to give the animals check ups.
+"The Vet" (voiced by Audrey Wasilewski and Julia Sweeney) is a female veterinarian who is called in to give the animals checkups.
 Many of the animals fear her, due to the pain she inflicts whenever she performs a physical.
-However, unlike Snotty Boy, she is oblivious to the suffering her patients go through, and actually loves animal.
-She appears in only four episodes: "Dead Cow Walking", "Snotty's Day Out", "Doggleganger", and "Dream Birthday".
+However, unlike Snotty Boy, she is oblivious to the suffering her patients go through and actually loves animals.
 Animals (and sometimes people) fear her checkups.
 Farmer Buyer also seems to hold secret affections towards the Vet, as seen in "Dream Birthday".

+Root

-Root (voiced by Nathaniel Stroman) is Peck's rival.
+Root (voiced by Nathaniel Stroman) is a rooster and Peck's rival.
 He hosts the weekly talent show at the barn.

+Baxter

-Baxter (voiced by Kevin McDonald) is a dog who became Duke's nemesis after he met him at an animal clinic in the episode "Doggleganger".
+Baxter (voiced by Kevin McDonald) is a Jack Russell Terrier who became Duke's nemesis after he met him at an animal clinic in the episode "Doggleganger".
 He disguises as Duke with the help of black spray paint to give him spots and markings like Duke's.
 Although Baxter seems to be a stray, he might have had an owner in order to be able to afford medical care.
 He makes three appearances, first in "Doggleganger" as Duke's replacement on the Barnyard, second in "Man's Best Fiend" for getting Duke kicked out of the farmer's house, and then in "Puppy Love" for trying to marry Duke's sister, Stamps, only for the fact she is second in line to a relative's priceless bone collection, is later tricked by Duke into getting the truth out.